sita-samoa/sita-membership/README.md

 docker compose -f docker-compose.yml -f docker-compose.ssl.yml stop
 ```

+## Environements

+Update the laravel .env file to the following values as needed

+local - for local development
+demo - for a uat or demo site (demo users cannot be deleted)

 ## On Prod

 Ensure that the following commands are run on a cron